enkidevs/curriculum/linux/user-and-file-management/linux-intro/hello-linux.md

 All this talk, and we still haven't shown you how to use Linux 😅.

-> 💡We're going to assume you have an installed Linux distribution.
+> 💡 We're going to assume you have an installed Linux distribution.
 If you don't, check out the *Learn More* section for Ubuntu installation guides.

 ![printing-hello-linux-in-shell](https://img.enkipro.com/b293f5a296e067d80f9dc7e77c7072d3.gif)

 This is the Linux terminal[1]!
 It's where you'll be typing most of the commands.

 What you see in the example is how to use the `echo` command to display some text.

-> **Note:** We'll explain how printing works in the next workout.
+> 💡 We'll explain how printing works in the next workout.

+A **command** is just a piece of text that you type into the **terminal**.
+Think of this as an instruction that you give to your computer.

+The main part of the terminal that reads the commands and executes them is called a **shell**.

 ---
 ## Practice